 The attendance policy is simple.
-You need to make every class on time and prepared unless the college has canceled classes.
+You need to make class on time and prepared unless the college has canceled classes.
 Govern your personal schedules accordingly.
-Missing class and being late is disrespectful to Moravian, your classmates, and to yourself.
+Missing class and being late is disrespectful to Moravian, your classmates, and yourself.
 The lectures are intended to supplement the readings and presuppose your familiarity with assigned subject readings.

-If there is an emergency, communicate this to me directly via the contact information at the beginning of this document.
+If there is an emergency, communicate this to me directly via the contact information at the beginning of this document (cell, office phone, email, or text).